marcpickett1/marcpickett1.github.io/_posts/2017-04-05-the-castle.md

 space than the rooms themselves-- leave little space for the actual rock of the mountain, the majority of which has been mined away over the centuries.

-No one has found two rooms are exactly alike, though some vary in minor details.
+No one has found two rooms that are exactly alike, though some vary in minor details.
 For example, one room might contain 19th century hunting rifles surrounding a full-size taxidermied African elephant.
 An adjacent room might be otherwise identical except the stuffed elephant is Indian.
 But in general, the rooms vary significantly.
 One enormous room larger than an airplane hangar contains a full scale replica of a Saturn V rocket amid space suits and operational Mars rovers.
-Another closet-sized room contains nothing other than a single monarch butterfly.
+Another closet-sized room contains nothing other than a single monarch butterfly and a wall calendar.
 Some rooms are pristine and a pleasant temperature, others are filthy with polluted air and well below freezing.

 There are two aspects every room has in common.
 First, there is a plaque above the door entering every room that has a seemingly random string of 20 letters.
-This label that seems to be the room's identifier in some bizarre index.
+This label seems to be the room's identifier in some bizarre index.
 Second, somewhere in every room there is a wall calendar.

 Finally, the tunnels connecting the rooms are each lined with moving walkways such that a person may step out of one of the exits from one room and rapidly be whisked along over a mile